srikarprabhaskandagatla/6G-Task-Remainder-Bot/README.md

   - This gives us an HTTP link which needs to be configured on the Twilio website.
 Go to the Console and then follow this path to set up the webhook link - `Messaging > Try it out > Send a WhatsApp message > Sandbox settings` and here, paste the ngrok link under `When a message comes in` and change the method to `POST`.

-- That's it - your Task Remainder is now working!
+- That's it - your Task Scheduler and Reminder is now working!

 # Run the Code on Cloud
 We have discussed how to set this up on a local system.
 To run it on the cloud without using your local system, you can host this code on Render, Heroku, or an instance of AWS.
 Follow the same steps till Command 3.